kehikko/kehikko.github.io/Kernel.md

 * ***LOG_DEBUG***:	debug-level message

 Any (*string*) arguments given after the first two are taken as tags for this message.
+Tags can be used to sort and filter messages afterwards.

 * ⇒ `int $level` Message severity level, see http://php.net/manual/en/function.syslog.php
 * ⇒ `string $message` Message to write